Javierfs94/Cordoba-Commerce/README.md

 ### About the project

-visit the wiki for more information about the project
+Visit the wiki for more information about the project

 [Wiki](https://github.com/Javierfs94/Cordoba-Commerce/wiki)